rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/Chatbot/Chatbot.md

 The PatternFly chatbot is anchored to the bottom of the screen, in a separate window that overlays other content in the UI.
 This container can be shown and hidden via [the chatbot toggle.](/patternfly-ai/chatbot/chatbot-toggle)

 The `<Chatbot>` component is the container that encompasses the chatbot experience.
 It adapts to various display modes and supports both light and dark themes.

+The "embedded" display mode is meant to be used within a [PatternFly page](/components/page) or other container within your product.

 ```js file="./ChatbotContainer.tsx" isFullscreen